-Once CIE has received the marks, CIE will select a sample of candidates whose work should be submitted for external moderation.
-CIE will communicate the list of candidates to the Centre, and the Centre should despatch the coursework of these candidates to CIE immediately.
+Once Cambridge has received the marks, Cambridge will select a sample of candidates whose work should be submitted for external moderation.
+Cambridge will communicate the list of candidates to the Centre, and the Centre should despatch the coursework of these candidates to Cambridge immediately.
 Individual Candidate Record Cards and Coursework Assessment Summary Forms (copies of which may be found at the back of this syllabus booklet) must be enclosed with the coursework.
-Further information about external moderation may be found in the Handbook for Centres and the Administrative Guide for Centres.
+Further information about external moderation may be found in the Cambridge Handbook and the Cambridge Administrative Guide.